![]() |

 A hard move above gear does not belong to a category.
 It belongs to a moment.
 A long day at altitude does not resemble a discipline; it becomes a sequence of decisions.
 What matters is not whether a climb is labeled alpine, trad, or free—it is whether the climber can move, judge, and commit under the conditions presented.

-My own progression has been an attempt to bring these strands together—not as separate skills, but as a coherent method.
+My own progression has been an attempt to bring these disciplines together—not as separate skills, but as a coherent method.
 Two alpine trad first ascents in the Indian Himalaya—Mahalaya and a newer route on Chonghor—have become the foundation for that method.

 They are not endpoints.
 They are early tests.